olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part1.md

 ---
 layout: post
 title: "DNS-over-HTTPS over Tor: Part 1: Background"
-categories: dns, privacy
+categories: dns, privacy, tor
 ---
-**If you are reading this, you are cordially invited to review this draft.**

-## DNS confidentiality and DNS-over-HTTPS

 This article series describes considerations for using DNS-over-HTTPS (DoH, [RFC 8484][rfc/8484]) and to improve privacy properties by using the [Tor anonymizing proxy network][tor].

+### DNS confidentiality and DNS-over-HTTPS

 DoH is literally just what it sounds like: send a binary DNS packet as the payload of an HTTPS request.
 The purpose of this is to make use of the confidentiality provided by the HTTPS encryption.
 It will also make it harder to identify it as DNS traffic, and thereby block it (in theory it should just look like regular HTTPS traffic).
 This protects against passive eavesdropping, where somebody (like your ISP) can inspect your DNS queries.
 My idea is to further increase the privacy properties of this by hiding the source IP address (i.e. requestor identity) from the resolver operator.

 The root problem is that when you do DNS resolution, the queries are sent in the open; they can be intercepted by your ISP, but